 Resources to Support Freshman Success

-The mission behind the film is to spur deeper investment in freshmen across the nation, whether through more widespread adoption of a freshman on-track indicator within accountability metrics, or through providing school leaders and practitioners with the resources necessary to support freshmen effectively.
+The mission behind the film is to spur deeper investment in freshmen across the nation, whether through more widespread adoption of a freshman on-track indicator within accountability metrics or through providing school leaders and practitioners with the resources necessary to support freshmen effectively.

 The NCS Freshman On-Track Toolkit is a collection of protocols, reports, resources, and artifacts used by our experienced Coaches in their daily work to help schools better support students through the critical first year of high school.
-The Toolkit provides your school or district with valuable information on how to develop educator teams that are focused on research, data, and successful practices to help freshmen succeed.
-Explore the toolkit.UChicago Consortium Freshman OnTrack Research
+In addition, the toolkit provides your school or district with valuable information on how to develop educator teams focused on research, data, and successful practices to help freshmen succeed.
+Explore the toolkit.

 The Predictive Power of Ninth Grade GPA